 3D printing, or additive manufacturing, may not be making headlines like it was in 2013, but rest assured, the technology’s only been spreading and advancing over the past four years.
-The implications of 3D printing are vast, and the technology has the potential to revolutionize our society.
+The implications of 3D printing design are vast, and the technology has the potential to revolutionize our society.

 Here are a few of the ways that 3D printing will change the industry, the economy, and the culture in the years to come.

 1. Production will Take a Turn Toward the local

-Since the 1980s, corporate outsourcing has been a major force driving change in the manufacturing industry.
+Since the 1980s, corporate outsourcing has been a significant force driving change in the manufacturing industry.
 Large corporations often reduce costs by setting up factories in multiple companies to manufacture each sub-component of their end product.

 With 3D printing, a company could manufacture a whole car in one place.
-3D printing only requires a few employees, so labor laws will be less of a game changer than they are with traditional manufacturing and its large labor forces.
-As the technology improves, it’ll become cheaper and easier for companies to manufacture their product close to home.
+3D printing only requires a few employees, so labor laws will be less of a game-changer than they are with traditional manufacturing and its large labor forces.
+As the technology improves, it’ll become cheaper and more accessible for companies to manufacture their product close to home.

-This would mean big economic restructuring for China and other countries whose economies depend on being able to provide a cheap labor pool for manufacturing.
+This would mean significant economic restructuring for China and other countries whose economies depend on being able to provide a cheap labor pool for manufacturing.
 They’ll have to find new forms of economic value-production to maintain their GDP.

 If you want to manufacture your invention locally with 3D printing, you’ll need to start with a CAD model and prototype.
 We can help with that.
 Contact us, and we’ll connect you with the best designers and 3D printers on the web to get your product out there.